Wellness Walks at Downsview Park - NOW Magazine

 Get outside and get moving!

 Join us for an active social walk through Downsview Park’s forests and meadows.
-This program has two time options: a morning walk from 10- 11 am and an afternoon walk from 1-2 pm.
+This program has two time options: a morning walk from 10-11 am and an afternoon walk from 1-2 pm.
 Please ensure your ticket matches your desired walking time.
-Registration is required: eventbrite.ca
+Registration is required.

+Sortez et bougez!
+Joignez-vous à nous pour une promenade en groupe dans les forêts et prés du Parc Downsview.
+Cette activité est offerte à deux moments différents; en matinée, de 10 h à 11 h, et en après-midi, de 13 h à 14 h.
+Assurez-vous que votre billet corresponde à la bonne plage horaire.

 Location Address - 70 Canuck, Toronto, Ontario M3K 2C5